liana2909/fifa-players-analysis/README.md

 # FIFA Players Analysis

-## How to Use
-1. Clone this repository.
-2. Place the `fifa_players.csv` file in the root directory.
-3. Run the `Project.ipynb` notebook to explore the analysis and models.

 This project is a comprehensive analysis of FIFA player data, designed to showcase data manipulation, visualization, and modeling skills.
 The dataset (`fifa_players.csv`) contains rich information about players, including ratings, salaries, positions, and performance metrics.

 ## How to Use